+RMDs For Your Beneficiaries.
 You can designate specific individuals or other entities-including, but not limited to, an estate, a trust, or a charitable organization-as your IRA death beneficiaries.
 The named beneficiaries that survive inherit any assets remaining in the IRA after your death.
 Different types of beneficiaries may have different options available.
-Among the options are the following terms:

-- a.
-Ten-year rule.
-If a beneficiary is subject to the ten-year rule, they must empty the account by the end of the 10th year following your death year.
-Some of these beneficiaries can distribute some each year, wait until the end of 10 years to distribute it all, or distribute the entire IRA soon after the inheritance.
-Other beneficiaries will be required to take annual distributions during the ten-year period until the account is emptied. - b.
-Five-year rule.
-If a beneficiary is subject to the five-year rule, they must empty the account by the end of the 5th year following your death year.
-Some of these beneficiaries can distribute some each year, wait until the end of 5 years to distribute it all, or distribute the entire IRA soon after the inheritance. - c.
-Life expectancy method.
-For beneficiaries subject to this single life expectancy method, the beneficiary must take an RMD amount based on the prior year-end account balance being divided by an annually determined life expectancy period. - 1.
-Types of Beneficiaries.
+- Types of Beneficiaries.
 The different types of beneficiaries are designated beneficiaries, eligible designated beneficiaries and those that are not designated beneficiaries.
-Generally, designated and eligible designated beneficiaries can name successor beneficiaries.
-Different types of beneficiaries will have different rules-and in some cases options or elections-and distribution periods available. - 2.
+Different types of beneficiaries will have different rules and in some cases options or elections and distribution periods available. - 2.
 Designated Beneficiary.
 A designated beneficiary is any individual you name as a beneficiary who has an interest in your IRA on the determination date, which is September 30 of the year following the year of your death.
-Certain qualifying trusts, also known as "see-through trusts", can also be a designated beneficiary.
+Certain qualifying trusts can also be a designated beneficiary.
 For a qualifying trust to be a designated beneficiary, the qualifying trust beneficiaries must be designated beneficiaries.

 If your beneficiary is a designated beneficiary who is not an eligible designated beneficiary, such beneficiary will have to follow the ten-year rule and is required to remove all assets from the IRA by December 31 of the tenth year following the year of your death.
-Also, if you die on or after your RBD, such beneficiaries must take annual RMDs based on the life expectancy method that uses the beneficiary's age during years one through nine of the ten-year period and the remaining amount must be fully distributed in year ten.
-The annual requirement does not apply if you die before your RBD.

 - 3. Eligible Designated Beneficiary.
-An eligible designated beneficiary is a designated beneficiary who is: 1) your surviving spouse; 2) your minor child (through the age of majority, unless they are also disabled or chronically ill (as defined by law)); 3) disabled (as defined by law); 4) a chronically ill individual (as defined by law); or 5) an individual who is not more than 10 years younger than you.
-Certain qualifying ("see-through") trusts can also be an eligible designated beneficiary.
-For a qualifying trust to be an eligible designated beneficiary, generally the qualifying trust beneficiaries must be eligible designated beneficiaries.
-Eligible designated beneficiaries may have the option of distributing the assets over a life expectancy period or within ten years (the ten-year rule).
-If an eligible designated beneficiary does not make an election, the life expectancy method will be the default method. - a.
-Spouse Beneficiary.
-Your spouse beneficiary may have the option of distributing the IRA assets over a single life expectancy period or within ten years (the ten-year rule).
-The option to elect the ten-year rule is only available to your spouse if your death occurs before your RBD.
+An 'eligible designated beneficiary' is a designated beneficiary who is: 1) the IRA owner's surviving spouse; 2) an IRA owner's minor child (through the age of majority); 3) disabled (as defined by law); 4) a chronically ill individual (as defined by law); or 5) an individual who is not more than 10 years younger than the IRA owner.
+Certain qualifying trusts can also be an eligible designated beneficiary.
+For a qualifying trust to be an eligible designated beneficiary, the qualifying trust beneficiaries must be eligible designated beneficiaries. - (a) Spouse Beneficiary.
+Your spouse may have the option of distributing the IRA assets over a single life expectancy period or within ten years (the ten-year rule).
 Your spouse may alternatively choose to treat the entire interest (all of the account) of the IRA as his/her own IRA.

-If your spouse beneficiary elects or otherwise has to take the single life expectancy option, he/she will use a life expectancy divisor for calculating that year's RMD.
-If you die before your RBD, your surviving spouse can postpone commencement of his/her RMDs until the end of the year in which you would have attained age 73, or age 75 if you were born in 1960 or later.
+Under the single life expectancy, if your spouse is your only designated beneficiary on the determination date, or if there are multiple designated beneficiaries and separate accounting applies, he/she will use his/her age each year to determine the life expectancy divisor for calculating that year's RMD.
+If your spouse is the only designated beneficiary, or if there are multiple designated beneficiaries and separate accounting applies, and you die before your RBD, your surviving spouse can postpone commencement of his/her RMDs until the end of the year in which you would have attained age 72.
 If you die on or after your RBD, your surviving spouse will use the longer of his/her single life expectancy, determined each year after the year of death using his/her attained age, or your remaining single life expectancy determined in your year of death and reduced by one each subsequent year.

-If your spouse beneficiary chooses the ten-year rule, he/she is required to remove all assets from the IRA by December 31 of the tenth year following the year of your death.
+If your spouse chooses the ten-year rule, he/she is required to remove all assets from the IRA by December 31 of the tenth year following the year of your death.